-The Marine & Power Products division designs and manufactures electro-mechanical systems for securing and traversing helicopters aboard naval vessels.
-These shipboard helicopter handling systems are used by the U.S. Navy, U.S. Coast Guard and more than ten other navies around the world.
+The division also designs and manufactures electro-mechanical systems for securing and traversing military aircraft and helicopters aboard naval vessels.
+These shipboard aircraft and helicopter handling systems are used by the U.S. Navy, U.S. Coast Guard, and more than ten other navies around the world.
 In support of embarking helicopters onboard naval ships, we also produce aviation lighting and guidance systems and in-deck tie-downs and tracks.
 We also design and build shipboard specialized structures, including telescopic hangars and doors.
 Specialized cable handling systems are designed and manufactured for towing active and passive sonar systems for both submarines and surface ships.

 For commercial markets, we provide specialized valves to commercial nuclear power plants, oil and gas refineries, production platforms and pipelines, and general processing industries worldwide.
-In addition, we are integrating our core hardware technology with engineering software to enhance product selection and inventory management.
-General industrial products include hydraulic power units and components primarily for the automotive and entertainment industries, specialty hydraulic valves, air-driven pumps, gas boosters, and directional control valves used in industrial applications such as car transport carriers.
+We also provide towbarless and conventional aircraft handling systems to the commercial aerospace industry.
+General industrial products include hydraulic power units and components primarily for the automotive and the entertainment industries and specialty hydraulic valves, air-driven pumps, gas boosters, and directional control valves used in industrial applications such as car transport carriers.
 Competition is based upon quality of technology, price, installed base, and delivery times.

-The Marine & Power Products division also develops, manufactures, tests, and services specialized electronic instrumentation and control equipment, including instrumentation for primary and secondary controls, steam generator control equipment, valve actuators, and valve and heater controls.
+The Marine and Power Products division also develops, manufactures, tests, and services specialized electronic instrumentation and control equipment, including instrumentation for primary and secondary controls, steam generator control equipment, valve actuators, and valve and heater controls.
 This division provides custom designed and commercial-off-the-shelf ("COTS") electronic circuit boards and systems to the U.S. Navy.
 It also provides advanced valve controllers and predictive maintenance systems for the oil and gas and general industrial market.
 There is strong competition in the COTS market, but competition is limited by significant qualification and performance requirements.
 The division also provides engineering and support services.